What Makes a Game Stand the Test of Time?

 Catan

-In Catan, the board's modular design ensures that no two games are alike.
+In Catan, the board's modular design and the dice ensures that no two games are alike.
 The trading and building mechanics, combined with random resource production, make each game unpredictable.

 Twilight Struggle